dylanfisher/forest-feed/README.md

 - Log in to Facebook and go to [Meta for Developers](https://developers.facebook.com/)
 - Navigate to [My Apps](https://developers.facebook.com/apps)
-- Create a new "Consumer" app.
-Follow prompts to set up the Instagram Basic Display API.
+- Create a new "Business" app.
+Follow prompts to add the Instagram product to your app.
-- Once the Instagram Basic Display app is created, use the `User Token Generator` to add an Instagram tester.
-- On the client's Instagram account, go to settings > [Apps and Websites](https://www.instagram.com/accounts/manage_access/) > Tester Invites, and accept the invite.
-- Navigate to the "Instagram Basic Display" heading in the Facebook developer sidebar panel and select "Basic Display".
-Press the Generate Token button next to the authorized test user.
-You'll need to log in to the client's Instagram account.
+- Click the "Generate access tokens" add account button.
+Log in and authorize with Instagram.
+- Click the "Generate token" link in the newly added Instagram account.
 - Once you have the token, go into the Forest dashboard and select the Token resource.
 Create a new token for the `Instagram` service, paste in the token code, the user ID, and the display user name (the Instagram handle).

 ## Rake Tasks